-How do you motivate members of your church to help and to be productive?
-I recently received this question on our article How to Grow a Small Church.
-Getting people involved can be a constant source of frustration for pastors.
-In most congregations, only twenty percent of the members carry all of the responsibility of the church.
+Getting people involved in church ministry can be a source of frustration for pastors.
+In most congregations, only twenty percent of the members carry all the responsibility of the church.
 God wants all believers to be involved in their local congregation and to be fruitful (John 15:1-8).
-How can pastors and church leaders motivate their people to be involved and productive?
+How can pastors and church leaders motivate their members to be involved and productive?
 Here few things that may help.

 Preach (motivate with) the Word.
 The bible says, “Preach the word!
 Be ready in season and out of season.
 Convince, rebuke, exhort, with all longsuffering and teaching” ( 2 Timothy 4:2 NKJV).
 Tell them what God expects – motivate them through the Word.
 He expects His people to be involved and use the gifts He has given them.
 “As each one has received a special gift, employ it in serving one another as good stewards of the manifold grace of God” (1 Peter 4:10 NASB).
 God promises His Word will not return to Him void (Isaiah 55:10-11).
 It is the responsibility of the fivefold ministry to equip and motivate our people “for the work of the ministry” (Ephesians 4:11-13).
 Let’s challenge them with the Word of God!

 Be positive.
 When motivating your people always be as positive as you can.
 Negativism beats the people down.
 Jesus said, “Feed my sheep” (John 15:16 KJV) not beat my sheep.
 Challenge them in the most positive way you possibly can.
 This will build them up spiritually, mentally and emotionally for the task God has gifted and called them to.